-I started this website to have a place for my writing.
+I started this website in 2019 to have a place for my writing.
 Well, that, and most of the stuff on social media is recycled drivel that kills brain cells.
 I wanted to do something more original and contribute a few words of my own.

 My writing journey started when I was much younger.
 I wrote poetry in high school.
 I still have those poems, and I’ve started to rework some of them and post them here.
 After high school, I didn’t write much.
 In fact, I took a break for 15+ years.
 But, in August 2018, I started keeping a journal and writing short stories.
 In January 2019, I made up my mind that I wanted to be a writer.
 I started writing articles and expanded into unknown territories.
 I’ve written more than 325,000 words since August 2018.
 That’s more than I wrote in the first 35 years of my life.

 Today, I have many writing projects keeping me busy.
 I like to journal and write poetry.
 I’ve also started a new blog series on my site called “Local Unknown” – which explores my hometown of Arlington, Texas.
 Somewhere in all of that I’ve also started writing my first book.
 Now if I could just learn to finish a writing project.

 Writing is a rewarding hobby (borderline obsession) that I want to turn into a career.
 I’m still finding my voice, my words – so to speak.
 It’s coming together.
 I try to push myself out of my comfort zone and grow – as a writer, a person, and a man.

 I write for me.
 I don’t do it for the likes, comments, or followers on social media – I do it for me.
 Sure, those niceties make you feel warm and fuzzy, but I don’t think a writer should expect, or thrive on, instant gratification.
 I write things that I would want to read.
 I’m getting better about sharing my writings.
 The website tends to self-perpetuate that.
 Am I the best writer in the world?
 No way.
 But I try my best.
 I’m my own worst critic and biggest fan.